Appalalala/SC1015-Mini-Project/README.md

    <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/160342282/cbb77a43-2a37-413c-b029-20803294f937" width="600">

-   We sought to improve upon this model to be able to better predict the Heart Attack Risk.
+   We sought to improve upon this model to be able to better predict the `Heart Attack Risk`.

    ### Second Iteration:
    In our second iteration of the `Random Forest model`, we increased the max_depth to 20 and the number of estimators to 2000.